 Travel is a balance between weight, space, and convenience.
-Something that I’ve learnt about travel is that the more I travel, the less I travel with.
+Something that I’ve learnt about travel is that the more I travel, the less I bring.
 My travel packing list gets smaller with each passing year.
 I now have three travel modes depending on where I’m heading and for how long:

 Short Business Trips – if only going away for 3 or 4 days, I take carry on luggage only.
-However, this means I cannot take a tripod but that is rarely required on a business trip anyway.
+However, this means I cannot take a tripod, but that is rarely required on a business trip anyway.

-Short Leisure Trips or Long Business Trips – duffel bag as it can reduce in size if not packed fully.
+Short Leisure Trips or Long Business Trips – duffel bag as it can reduce in size if not packed full.
 I can carry this in one hand (as it usually is less than 10 kilograms) and still get around quickly.